Sweden Southern Sweden

 By car

-For this trip, we drove to Malmö in our car and parked it at one of the many indoor parking spaces.
+For our weekend trip to Malmö, we drove our car and parked it at one of the many indoor parking spaces.

 By train or bus